 The evaluation of net depletive effects considers both the difference in depletions between the augmentation and estimated irrigation scenarios, described above, and the amount of streamflow added through augmentation.
 Any net depletive effects through 2017 were offset by augmentation pumping in those years.
-A small net depletive effect of Rock Creek in 2020 was offset by the pumping that occurred in 2020 for maintenance purposes, and a small net depletive effect of Rock Creek in 2022 is projected to be offset by the pumping that occurs in 2022 for maintenance purposes (Figure 6).
+Small net depletive effects of Rock Creek in 2020, 2021, and 2022 were offset by the pumping that occurred in those years for maintenance purposes.
+A small net depletive effect of Rock Creek in 2023 is projected to be offset by the pumping that occurs in 2023 for maintenance purposes (Figure 6).